tylerbrazier/notes/brotips.md

 Try not to be intolerant of things or people (e.g. inefficient stoplights or crappy software for me).
 Intolerance just makes for a unopened mind and helps to ruin your day.

+Rewarding things require upfront effort.
+You're only proud of the things you worked for.
+There's a tradeoff between satisfaction now vs later.
+Delayed gratification also tends to come with the bonus of "I feel good about myself";
+instant gratification tends to result in feelings of guilt.